pratikkadam22/warcardgame/README.md

 ### Future work
  1) The game can be expanded to include more than 2 players
  2) If there are 3 players, deal out 17 cards each.
 If there are 4 players, deal out 13 cards each
- 3) The suits can be taken into account in the following order: Spades > Hearts > Diamonds > Clubs
+ 3) The suits can be taken into account in the following order of value: Spades > Hearts > Diamonds > Clubs
  4) A major expansion would be to deploy this on a GUI.
 This interface will just allow the user to start the game simulation.
 The actual card images can be read using OCR, making the GUI even better.